prkay88/AntWorld/README.md

 # AntWorld
-In groups of 2, write a client that connects to the Ant World server and intelligently manages an ant colony.<br><br>
+In groups of 2, write a client that connects to the Ant World server and intelligently manages an ant colony.<br>

-For grades of D, C, B, and A, you need to lose to, tie, beat or definitely beat the an unknown, instructor written AI of moderate smarts.<br><br>
+For grades of D, C, B, and A, you need to lose to, tie, beat or definitely beat the an unknown, instructor written AI of moderate smarts.<br>

-Winning is defined as the score calculated from the total food your team has brought to the nest and your nest's ant population.<br><br>
+Winning is defined as the score calculated from the total food your team has brought to the nest and your nest's ant population.<br>

 To COMPILE:<br>